-The first pair of equations in this proposition may seem arbitrary, but we will meet them again in the next chapter.
-This result essentially proves the regularity of the Yang-Mills operator in Coulomb gauge.
-Chapter 2 THE GAUGE FIXING LEMMA The main theorem in this chapter is very easy to state in simple terms: there always exists a good gauge locally.
-In the first section we motivate the idea behind gauge fixing and show an example of a good gauge in the simple case of G abelian and M a closed manifold, before giving the main definition 2.1 of what a "good" gauge is in the present text, and explaining how the main theorem 2.2 follows from a similar result in Euclidean space.
+Chapter 2 The gauge fixing lemma The main theorem in this chapter is very easy to state in simple terms: for connections with bounded curvature, there is a good local gauge.
+In the first section we motivate the idea behind gauge fixing and show an example of a good gauge in the simple case when G is abelian and M is a closed manifold; next, we give the main definition 2.1 of what a "good" gauge is in our context, and explain how the main theorem 2.2 follows from a similar result in Euclidean space.
 Then, in the second section, we prove the result on a chart.
 The gauge fixing lemma will be essential for the proofs of the compactness theorems in the next chapter.
-2.1 Motivation and main result Flat connections, Coulomb gauge and Hodge theory In a problem that is gauge invariant, solutions come in families (equivalence classes) and one may wish to choose representatives for some reason.
-For instance, it may simplify calculations, as in the choice of gauge $\nabla \cdot A = 0$ for the vector potential in electromagnetism; it may minimize some norm, or choose some specific representative that has some other important meaning.
-If a connection is flat, then we know that we may choose a trivialization such that the connection matrix is identically zero, that is, $\nabla^A = d$ is the canonical or product connection on a trivial vector bundle.
+It is theorem 2.1 in [Uhl82], and we mainly follow the expositions in [DK97, chapter 2] and [Weho4, chapter 6].
+2.1 Motivation and main result Flat connections, Coulomb gauge and Hodge theory In a problem that has a gauge redundancy, solutions come in families (gauge orbits) and it is often necessary, or at least convenient, to choose representatives; this process is called gauge fixing.
+A choice of gauge might be good simply because it simplifies calculations, as in the classical choice of Coulomb gauge $\nabla \cdot A = 0$ for the vector potential in electromagnetism.
+More abstractly, one might also be after minimizing norms, or making a system of equations elliptic (and therefore more tractable).
+If a connection is flat and the base manifold is simply connected, then we may choose a trivialization such that the connection matrix is identically zero, that is, $\nabla^A = d$ is the canonical (or product) connection on a trivial (product) vector bundle.
 This may be done with parallel transport, by first choosing a frame over a point p and then extending this frame in each direction on the manifold.
-Similarly, on a holomorphic vector bundle one may wish to choose trivializations such that the partial connection $\overline{\partial}{\alpha} = \overline{\partial} + \alpha$ has $\alpha = 0$, that is, choose a gauge such that the flat-in-the-(0,1)-direction connection is the canonical one.1 So if a connection is somehow flat, one obtains local gauges such that the connection matrix is zero.
-If instead of flatness we have small curvature, can one find a correspondingly small connection matrix?
-In the case of the abelian U(1) gauge group,2 we may use Hodge theory.
+Similarly, on a holomorphic vector bundle one may wish to choose local trivializations such that the partial connection $\overline{\partial}{\alpha} = \overline{\partial} + \alpha$ has $\alpha = 0$, that is, choose a gauge such that the flat-in-the-(0,1)-direction connection is the canonical one.1 Hence, if a connection is somehow flat, one obtains local gauges such that the connection matrix is zero.
+If instead of flatness there is small curvature, can one find a correspondingly small connection matrix?
+In the case of the abelian U(1) gauge group, we may use Hodge theory.
 Assume M is a simply connected closed base manifold for the time being, and let A be a connection on a trivial U(1)-bundle over M; recall that the Lie algebra of U(1) is $i\mathbb{R}$.
-The curvature of the connection is simply $F_A = dA$, and any change $A \mapsto A + i df$ for a smooth real valued function leaves the curvature unchanged.
-If $u: M \to U(1)$ is a gauge 1For the detailed statements and proofs of these results, see [DK97], section 2.2 2This corresponds to classical electromagnetism, see appendix ??.
+1For the detailed statements and proofs of these results, see [DK97, section 2.2].